 Remember, we run fully hosted trips to most of our Norway sea fishing destinations, so if you are on your own or a small group and fancy being guided for the week, why not look at what we can offer on our Hosted Sea Fishing Norway section of our website.

-If you have any further questions on Fishing lodges in Norway, then contact our expert team.
+If you have any further questions on Fishing lodges in Norway, you can contact our expert sea fishing team leader, Paul Stevens, on 01603 407596 or email at firstname.lastname@example.org.
 You can also explore our Norway fishing trips.
 Alternatively, you can find a great selection of videos from our camps here on our Youtube.